 When creating an API request in the Apipheny add-on, you can customize how it functions by toggling certain options:

 There are currently several options you can choose from:

 You can toggle these options on or off depending on how you want your data to be presented.

 Here’s a video tutorial for a quick and easy explanation:

-Whenever Apipheny performs a GET request or POST request, it overwrites current data in your sheet with the new data, in whichever sheet you choose to import the data into.
+Whenever Apipheny performs an API request, it overwrites current data in your sheet with the new data, in whichever sheet you choose to import the data into.
 Toggling Append Mode on causes your data requests to add new rows of data to the end of the current sheet instead of overwriting the current data.

 If you like keeping record of historical data, consider enabling this option.

 Whenever Apipheny performs an API request, it imports only the data included in the specified endpoint.
 Often, a datestamp will not be included in the received data.
-Toggling Include Date on causes Apipheny to insert an extra column that includes the date so you can tell when each request was performed.
+Toggling Include Date & Time on causes Apipheny to insert an extra column that includes the date so you can determine when each request was performed.

 If you deal with time-sensitive data, such as stock or cryptocurrency prices, consider enabling this option.